Call Identity Guard®

 Value, Total, and Ultra Family Plans

 The family plans offer the same features as their counterparts in the individual plans.
-Instead of getting the features for one individual, however, the family plans cover up to two adults and any number of children in your household.
+Instead of getting the features for one individual, however, the family plans cover up to five adults and any number of children in your household.
+It’s important to note that you can’t add adults who don’t live with you.

 Although you will share a subscription, our tests showed that family plans are still very private.
 That is, we weren’t able to see details about our other family members on our plan.
 We think you’ll be comfortable sharing an account with the people you live with, even if you’re not living with a spouse or long-term partner.